P7even0/P7even0/README.md

 - Develop strong programming fundamentals
 - Build a portfolio of small but thoughtfully designed projects
 - Continue improving through consistent practice during college
+- Contribute to some open-source projects
+- Make something that positively impacts the world

 <!--
 **P7even0/P7even0** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.